Didstopia/7dtd-server/README.md

 Note that you should also enable telnet and optionally modify the ```SEVEN_DAYS_TO_DIE_TELNET_PORT``` and ```SEVEN_DAYS_TO_DIE_TELNET_PASSWORD``` environment variables accordingly, so the container can properly send the shutdown command to the server when the proper signal has been received (it uses telnet for this).

 One additional feature you can enable is fully automatic updates, meaning that once a server update hits Steam, it'll restart the server and trigger the automatic update.
 You can enable this by setting ```SEVEN_DAYS_TO_DIE_UPDATE_CHECKING``` to ```"1"```.

+If using Docker for Windows make sure to add the Drive letter the git repository is located on, this is doen through the GUI.